dai-yamashita/password_app_manager/README.md

 Install phinx library using Composer:
 For Linux:
 $ curl -sS https://getcomposer.org/installer | sudo php — –install-dir=/usr/local/bin –filename=composer     <-- install Composer if it doesnt exist yet
-$ composer require robmorgan/phinx
-$ composer install         <-- install phinx library and its dependencies on /vendor
+$ composer install         <-- it will read the composer.json and install phinx library and its dependencies on /vendor
 $ php vendor/bin/phinx     <-- lets check if phinx was installed

 For Windows: